Oil and banks stymie FTSE's rise, WPP hit by broker downgrade

 By Kit Rees

-LONDON, July 7 Falls in energy and bank stocks dampened an otherwise positive week for Britain's top share index, while changes in broker recommendations prompted moves in easyJet, WPP and Royal Mail.
+LONDON, July 7 (Reuters) - Falls in energy and bank stocks dampened an otherwise positive week for Britain's top share index, while changes in broker recommendations prompted moves in easyJet, WPP and Royal Mail.

 Britain's blue chip FTSE 100 index was down 0.2 percent at 7,323.50 points at 0852 GMT on Friday, on track to post its first weekly gain since the end of May.